 5. Could it fulfil a prophecy?

-Palm Sunday is also important to observers as it is thought to fulfill an important prophecy.
+Palm Sunday is also important to observers as it is thought to fulfil an important prophecy.
 That prophecy referred to the Messiah, whom Jesus Christ is referred to by millions, or as the Saviour.

 6. It’s known by a few different names.